She used to yell it to me through my television screen at least twice a week:

 Should I be embarrassed right now?

-Was that really true and helpful and good?
+Was that really true and helpful?
+Did I hit my mark?

 Or was it self indulgent and foolish and cringeworthy?